Orange Point & Shoot

 Rethinking modern technology

 • Tactile tech: The way that the camera cover slides open is the most tactile wonderful experience.
 In a lot of modern phones have lost it.
-Though it is having a comeback with the Samsung flip and I do myself rocking Google pixel fold.
+Though it is having a comeback with the Samsung flip and the Pixel Fold.

 • Separate devices: We use to use the phrase “a jack of all trades, but a master of none” yet we use the same phone for every single task.
 Maybe there is a downside to having everything being too convenient.